 Early in 2008, the State of Louisiana contracted with McKay Lodge Art Conservation Laboratory, Inc. to evaluate the feasibility, and design a plan, for the relocation of a large mosaic by Louisiana artist Conrad Albrizio.
 The state then asked the company to perform the work during the summer of 2008, just ahead of demolition of its building.
 Preparation got underway to remove and mount another concrete-bound mosaic.

 In 2005, McKay Lodge Art Conservation Laboratory , Inc. safely removed, restored and installed elsewhere another mosaic by Conrad Albrizio located in Mobile, Alabama.
 The Alabama mosaic was adhered to a concrete wall.
 The mosaic tiles were safely removed and remounted onto lightweight aluminum panels.

 The New Orleans mosaic measures 12 feet tall and 20 feet wide and is made of thousands of fragile colored glass tesserae produced in the famous mosaic glass works of Venice, Italy.
-The mosaic is bonded to a concrete wall located on the second floor of the State Office Building.
-The building was irreparably damaged during hurricane Katrina and is slated for demolition.
+The mosaic was bonded to a concrete wall located on the second floor of the State Office Building.
+The building was irreparably damaged during hurricane Katrina and was slated for demolition.

 First the mosaic was assessed on-site to determine if it was safe and possible to remove it.
 After the assessment, the fabric facing was applied followed by a wood facing.
 This protects the mosaic in transit as well keeps the tesserae in place for the destinallation and restoration process.

 After the facings were in place, the mosaic was strategically divided into ten sections, each removed with its portion of concrete wall and brought out of the building to the ground through a window.
 Emmett Lodge performed this procedure as part of the Albrizio mosaic removal along with Conservator Stefan Dedecek.